Photo Credit: flickr

 Vacancy rates in Boise have been dropping as rapidly as the spike in rent prices.
 Boise is in Ada County, and in the fourth quarter of 2020, only 1.05% of rentals were vacant in the county.

 Essentially, the increase in popularity is hurting the rental market, but you should still be able to find some reasonably priced places.

 There are some super sketchy landlords out there just waiting to take advantage of you, so it’s best to be aware Idaho rental law to avoid landlord issues.

-If you’re looking to settle down a bit, Boise has some pretty great suburbs.
+If you’re looking to settle down a bit, Boise has some pretty great suburban real estate.

 The Depot Bench, also known as the “Boise Bench”, is an area of the city located south of Downtown.
 At an elevation of approximately 60 ft., the area offers an abundance of older, reasonably priced homes.
 It’s conveniently located near the city’s main hub and offers some of the best schools in the county as well.

-Use our moving cost calculator to estimate your moving costs to Boise.
+Use our moving cost calculator to estimate your moving costs to Boise or its metro area.